DS PENSKE | Formula E

 Versailles, France

-DS was one of the first manufacturers to enter the series back in 2015, and the French marque has two titles two its name – with only French rivals Renault having scored more in Formula E history.
+DS was one of the first manufacturers to enter the series back in 2015, and the French marque has two titles to its name – with only French rivals Renault having scored more in Formula E history.

 Founded by Jay Penske in 2007, the Penske team bearing his name is also a mainstay of Formula E – joining back in the inaugural 2014/15 season and has competed in every race to date.

-With a history dating back to the first Formula E race in Beijing, 2014, the team entered the all-electric series after seven years competing in IndyCar.
+With a history dating back to the first Formula E race in Beijing, in 2014, the team entered the all-electric series after seven years competing in IndyCar.
 Founded by Jay Penske in 2007, DRAGON / PENSKE AUTOSPORT is headquartered in Los Angeles, California – the largest single metropolitan EV market in the world – with additional operations at Silverstone in the UK.

 Getting off to a strong start, the team finished runners-up to Renault e.dams in the inaugural season before dropping to fourth the following year.
 For the third season of Formula E (2016/17) the team wound up eighth, scoring 41 points over the course of the season, and won Formula E’s first foray into Esports with its victory in the Visa Vegas E-Race.
 With Jose “Pechito” Maria Lopez and Jerome d'Ambrosio behind the wheel for 2017/18, the team finished a tough season in 11th spot in the Teams' running.